Tailor/Master/master/config/initializers/cors.md

     | Expose Headers
     |--------------------------------------------------------------------------
     |
-    | A list of headers to be exposed via `Access-Control-Expose-Headers`
+    | The Access-Control-Expose-Headers response header allows a server to indicate which
-    | header.
-The value can be on of the following.
+    | response headers should be made available to scripts running in the browser, in response to a cross-origin request
     |
     | Boolean: false - Disallow all
     | String - single string with one allowed header